dali-lab/build/milestones/step06/index.md

 ---
 layout: page
-title: Step 6: Delight, Dog-Fooding
+title: Step 6
 published: true
 ---

-## Overview
+## Delight, Dog-Fooding

 Solidify designs from testing and add in delightful features and interactions.
 Focus on function over form to get MVP functionality complete.
 Start internal QA testing (dog-fooding) with a buddy team.